jimmiemunyi/Sign-Language-App/README.md

 This repo contains code to train a Neural Network on the [American Sign Language Dataset](https://www.kaggle.com/grassknoted/asl-alphabet) on Kaggle.

+Download the model from [here](https://drive.google.com/drive/folders/1s71zmL-nG9IPm9Jpl1EynRpXGG-uxQWN?usp=sharing) and place it in the `model/` folder.
+That is where our code expects it to be.

 The training notebook can be found in the **training** folder.

 There is also an [blog for training the model](https://jimmiemunyi.github.io/blog/tutorial/2021/01/20/Sign-Language-Classification-with-Deep-Learning.html) and one for [making the inference app](https://jimmiemunyi.github.io/blog/projects/tutorial/2021/01/21/Sign-Language-Inference-with-WebCam.html).